For consumers For business

 3. How long will it last?

-After careful consideration, you may find that you don’t really need any new stuff after all.
-If you do still want to buy new, empower yourself to make ethical choices.
-Resisting the impulse to buy loads of cheap items in favour of investing in quality pieces not only makes your look more streamlined, it also reduces the amount you consume and spend overall.
+After careful consideration, you may find that you don’t need new stuff after all.
+If you do still want to buy something, empower yourself to make more ethical choices.
+Resisting the impulse to buy loads of cheap items in favour of investing in quality pieces not only makes your wardrobe more streamlined, it also reduces the amount you consume and spend overall.

-Make sure to explore second hand options, and if you need to buy new choose a brand that positively impacts the planet and its inhabitants.
-You can use the free Good On You app or the directory to check the labour, environment, and animal ratings for over thousands of fashion brands.
+Make sure to explore second-hand options, and if you need to buy new choose a brand that positively impacts the planet and its inhabitants.
+You can use the free Good On You app or the directory to check the labour, environment, and animal ratings for thousands of fashion and beauty brands.

-Some brands recognise the damage of events like Black Friday on conscious consumerism, and go out of their way to fight against the tide.
-Here is a selection of eco-initiatives worth supporting:
+Some brands recognise the damage of events like Black Friday and go out of their way to fight against the tide.
+Here is a selection of initiatives to know about in 2024:

-• Flamingos’ Life (“Good”): Spanish plant-based shoemaker brand, Flamingos’ Life, will face Black Friday overconsumption by closing its online store on Black Friday.
-In a globalised world, the brand is joining forces with other responsible brands committed to the salvation of the planet to create a bigger impact and spread the message around the world.
+• Flamingos’ Life (“Good”): Spanish plant-based shoemaker Flamingos’ Life will face Black Friday overconsumption by closing its online store on Black Friday.

 Editor's note